The Arts Institute (GIA)

 What's in my room when I arrive?

 Each student gets their own bed, dresser, closet (though without hangers so bring some if you need them), desk, and chair.
 There is an overhead light so feel free to bring a lamp and/or fan if that makes things feel more comfortable.
+It can get toasty in the rooms, so a fan is highly recommended!

 What should I bring?